 That is plenty of time.

-Being too busy to blog is just a bad excuse.
+Being too busy is just a bad excuse.
 It’s all a matter of re-evaluating your priorities and being better at time management.

 You have to figure out what’s important to you, learn to control your hours better and put some smart systems in place.